the-eko/authentication_boilerplate/README.md

       reset_password_token: "reset_token_from_email"
      }

-Any issues or feature requests please go ahead and issue and I will take care of it.
+Any issues or feature requests please use the issue template (ISSUE_TEMPLATE.MD  in the root)